 In the 1940’s the company began its move into residential housing, first by becoming a major builder of public housing projects after World War II and then as a developer of thousands of apartment units.
 Ownership and operation of rental housing became the prime activity of the firm in the 1950’s.
 Presidential had its IPO in 1961 and was listed on the American Stock Exchange.
 By 1973, Presidential owned property in twelve states and Puerto Rico, and had total assets in excess of $100 million.Over its history the company had interests in over 10,000 apartments units, in addition to ownership interests in office buildings, industrial properties and shopping centers.
 The Company's Class A and Class B common stock currently trade in the over-the-counter market under the symbols PDNLA, and PDNLB, respectively.

 In November of 2011, a new management team took over the operations of Presidential REIT and made a strategic investment in the company.
 The new team was led by Nickolas Jekogian, CEO of Signature Group Investments.
-The team set in place a strategic plan to reduce operating costs and to implement a growth strategy that focuses on the acquisition and UPREIT of class B multifamily apartment units across the country.
-The ultimate goal is to grow Presidential into a major owner of multifamily apartment units.
-The company is currently seeking out owners of apartment portfolios in secondary and tertiary markets to discuss the potential contribution of units into the REIT.
+The team set in place a strategic plan to reduce operating costs and to implement a growth strategy that focuses on the acquisition and UPREIT of high dividend yielding assets across the country.

 National Expansion Plan